merzlab/QUICK-docs/docs/source/contents.rst

    hands-on-tutorials
    known-issues
    release-notes
+   additional-docs
    developer-guide
    citation
    license
    all-quick-documentations

-**Note to Users:** QUICK is still in the experimental stage and we do not guarantee it will work flawlessly in all your applications.
-But we are working hard to detect and fix issues.
-If you experience any compile or runtime issues, please report to us through our github repository: `<https://github.com/merzlab/QUICK/issues>`_.
+**Note to Users:** If you experience any compile or runtime issues, please report to us through our github repository: `<https://github.com/merzlab/QUICK/issues>`_.

-*Last updated by Madu Manathunga on 10/03/2022.*
+*Last updated by Madu Manathunga on 11/21/2022.*